dietertaotesting/tao-system-requirements/README.md

 Finally create a pull request to `main` and merge your changes.

+---
 #### Deploying the WordPress plugin
-In case you have been working on the WordPress plugin you can deploy it with any of the following two commands:
+There is an implementation that uses the API in the form of a WordPress Plugin under `src/implementations/wordpress-plugin`.
+This plugin is complete and working but if you modify it for any reason you will need to deploy it with any of the following two commands:
 ```bash
 php ./src/implementations/wordpress-plugin/builder/Builder.php
 # or
 npm run deploy:wp-plugin
 ```
+This zips the plugin and moves the resulting archive to `build/wordpress-plugin/tao-system-requirements.zip` where it will be discovered by WordPress.